Burwood/containers101/kubernetes_lab/task_11.md

 ## Using ConfigMaps and Secrets

-The well known twelve-factor methodology for building these apps states that configuration should be injected into containers at runtime.
+The well known twelve-factor methodology for building modern apps states that configuration should be injected into containers at runtime.
 These values are expected from one of the following: 1.)
 The command line.
 2.)
 Environment variables or 3.)
 From files or volumes.

 We are going to setup an environment variable for a python app so that we can set it's MONGO_URI dynamically.
 1. Use **kubectl** to create the secure-app namespace